 2019 construction began in late April and substantial completion of the project was achieved by mid-November 2019.
 2020 construction wrap-up began in early April and ended in late May.

 Learn more about the project by listening to the Lyndale Avenue Reconstruction episode of the “That’s Rich(field) Podcast (Episode XXII)”.

 If you have questions about the project, don’t hesitate to contact the project hotline:

 The project goals for the Lyndale Avenue Project were adapted from the City of Richfield’s Guiding Principles:

 Starting Monday, April 6, the City’s contractor returned to town to wrap-up the Lyndale Avenue Reconstruction Project.
-Traffic impacts are expected to be minimal and only 2-4 weeks of active work are expected.
 As always, contact the Lyndale Ave project hotline at 612-861-9793 with questions or concerns.

 The 77th Street underpass will connect 77th Street east and west of Trunk Highway (TH) 77 (Cedar Avenue) to eliminate a gap in the minor reliever network.
 The project will connect Bloomington and Longfellow Avenues and address regional traffic issues on the I-494 corridor through Richfield and Bloomington.

 To preserve the base life of the asphalt roads by implementing an accelerated mill and overlay program because Richfield roads are 20 years past their expected life.